-A decrease in their typical academic performance at school
+- A decrease in their typical school performance

 - Appearing sad or tearful

 What can parents, teachers, and other people who have adolescents in their lives do about the startling rates of depression among this age group?
 There are a variety of approaches that may help.

 There’s a robust body of research and systematic review articles that points to the importance of self-esteem for overall health and happiness.
 One study associates it with “success and well-being in life domains such as relationships, work, and health”.
 Another points out that low self-esteem often correlates with increased anxiety, major depression, and suicidal ideation.
 Encouraging young people to build their self-esteem, then, may support their mental health.
 Some ideas for how to do this include pointing out what they’re good at, providing them with positive reinforcement and praise, teaching them to set healthy boundaries, emphasizing the power of positive self-talk, and encouraging healthy habits like eating well and exercising.

 Research from 2022 supports past findings of the importance of social support for a person’s health and wellbeing.
 It states that “Individuals who say they have family and friends they can count on to help them in times of trouble are consistently more likely to be satisfied with their personal health, and research has linked social isolation and loneliness to higher risks for a variety of physical and mental conditions”.
-You can and generally should provide social support to your child, students, or other adolescents in your life, but it can’t all come from one person.
+You and other family can and generally should provide social support to your child, students, or other adolescents in your life.
 Encouraging them to make friends by joining activities and putting themselves out there can be helpful.
 It’s also worth noting that one study found that online social connections can provide similar benefits for those who lack in-person social support.